aryaakkus/shopify-image-repository/README.md

 - Search images by another image
 - Delete an image with password verification

-The technologies utilized in this project were express, multer, uuidv4, bcrypt and Google Cloud Vision API.
+The technologies utilized in this project were Express, Multer, Uuidv4, Bcrypt and Google Cloud Vision API.

 ## Installation and Setup Instructions